 Other popular types are steel doors, PVC doors, fiberglass doors, fiber reinforced plastic doors, aluminum doors, bamboo-jute composite doors, etc.

-With the variety of options, it’s confusing to choose the right one.
+With the variety of options, choosing the right one is confusing.
 Work with a trusted company for a hassle-free shopping experience.